chainflip-io/chainflip-backend/README.md

 We recommend at least 16GB of RAM and 4 CPU cores to handle all the containers and binaries running locally.

 #### Software and Tools
 You will need to download [Docker](https://docs.docker.com/get-docker/).
+Make sure you use a recent version that has `docker-compose` plugin included.
+Otherwise, you might need to modify the `./localnet/manage.sh` script to use `docker-compose` instead of `docker compose`.

 ### Creating a Localnet